Scientific Name

 Description

-Aichryson laxum is an annual or mostly biennial succulent with dichotomously branched stems with green leaves arranged in rosettes at the tip of the branches.
+Aichryson laxum is an annual or mostly biennial succulent with dichotomously branched stems and green leaves arranged in rosettes at the ends of the branches.
 It usually grows between 8 and 16 inches (20 and 40 cm), rarely up to 32 inches (80 cm) tall.
-The whole plant is densely covered with soft short hairs.
-Stems are up to 0.5 inches (1.2 cm) in diameter, with the lower branches slightly woody.
-Leaves are often tinged purplish-red.
-They are widely ovate or trullate, up to 2.4 inches (6 cm) long and 1.2 inches (3 cm) wide.
-Flowers are yellow, star-shaped, about 0.6 inches (1.5 cm) across, and appear in lax many-flowered clusters in spring and summer.
-The plant dies after flowering unless the inflorescence is removed as the flowers die.
+The whole plant is densely covered with soft, short hairs.
+The stems can reach a diameter of 0.5 inches (1.2 cm), with the lower branches slightly woody.
+The leaves are often tinged purplish-red.
+They are widely ovate or trullate, measuring up to 2.4 inches (6 cm) long and 1.2 inches (3 cm) wide.

 Hardiness

-USDA hardiness zones 9b to 12b: from 25 °F (−3.9 °C) to 60 °F (15.6 °C).
+USDA hardiness zones 9b to 12b: from 25°F (-3.9°C) to 60°F (15.6°C).

 How to Grow and Care